cdaughtr/fabric/examples/multichannel/README.md

 Now the fabric network is ready..
 Execute below commands in CLI container.

 `docker exec -it cli sh`.

 Follow below commands to **create channel, Join channel and submit deploy, invoke and query** on any peer after joining channels on all peers.

 ### Create Channel
 `CORE_PEER_COMMITTER_LEDGER_ORDERER=orderer:7050 peer channel create -c myc1`
 ### Join Channel on peer0
 `CORE_PEER_COMMITTER_LEDGER_ORDERER=orderer:7050 CORE_PEER_ADDRESS=peer0:7051 peer channel join -b myc1.block`

-If you are intrested to join channel on other peers ex: peer1 or peer2 modify **peer0:7051** to **peer1:7051** etc..
+If you are intrested to join channel on other peers ex: peer1 or peer2 modify **peer0:7051** to **peer1:7051** etc.. in above command.
 Same applies to Deploy, Invoke and Query commnds.
 Once the peers are joined in channel, you can query the result from any peer without deploying chaincode on each peer.

 #### Deploy on Peer0
 `CORE_PEER_ADDRESS=peer0:7051 CORE_PEER_COMMITTER_LEDGER_ORDERER=orderer:7050 peer chaincode deploy -C myc1 -n mycc -p github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02 -c '{"Args":["init","a","100","b","200"]}'`